dharmafly/noodle/README.md

 #### Multiple queries per request

 Multiple queries can be made per request to the server.
+You can mix between both `html` type queries or `json` type queries in the same request.

 ```JSON
 [